 4 Signs it is time for a Blepharoplasty (Eyelid Lift Surgery) with a Plastic Surgeon

 They say “the eyes have it,” but what if your eyes used to have it – and they no longer look as bright and youthful as they did?
-For individuals of all ages, it seems the skin around your eyes always seems to the first area of your face to show ageing.
-Cosmetic injections and anti-wrinkle injections from our Senior Injector, Sandra, can do a lot to keep your eyelid area looking more youthful and less wrinkled.
-Whilst Dermal Filler injections and wrinkle relaxing solutions can go a long way to restore a smoother look to the area around your eyes, you may be ready for Eyelid lift Surgery if you want to significantly reduce sagging, puffy eyelids above or below your lashes.
+It seems the skin around your eyes always the first area of your face to show ageing.
+Cosmetic injections and anti-wrinkle injections from our Injectors can do a lot to keep your eye area looking youthful and less wrinkled.

-With or without cosmetic injectables and the best at-home eye cream treatments, your eyelids can age or sag to the point that eyelid surgery – e.g. a Blepharoplasty eyelid lift or a Canthoplasty – would be best for a longer-lasting and more noticeable rejuvenating result than anti-wrinkle and dermal filler injections would get you as stand-alone treatments. it’s all about combining treatments to get the best facial rejuvenation results for an individual patient.
+Not only are the results of eyelid surgery longer-lasting than cosmetic and anti-wrinkle injections nut they are also more noticeable and rejuvenating than anti-wrinkle and dermal filler injections would get you as stand-alone treatments. it’s all about combining treatments to get the best facial rejuvenation results for the individual patient.

 Combining Eyelid Surgery and Eye Area Injectables (Anti-Wrinkle Solutions and Dermal Fillers or Tear Trough Fillers) often gets better results than stand-alone procedures.